connorrothschild/v3/content/posts/balance.md

 Taking a job at a big tech or big consulting company means you're subject to their structure.
 More often than not, the organizations have narrowly defined roles due to their massive size.
 As such, you assume whatever role they give you, with perhaps a little wiggle room.
 Some like this scope of work.
 For others, it can be stifling.
 It can come at the expense of your creativity and feel as if you have little room to grow.

 The "something else" jobs, by contrast, are probably more variegated.
-To feel fulfilled, I think a job needs two things: 1) work that is *in line with your passions*, and 2) work that is *commensurate to your capacity*.
+To feel fulfilled, I think a job needs two things: 1) work that is *in line with your passions*, and 2) work that is *commensurate with your capacity*.

 #### Passion